-Sun protection is accepted among the vast majority of dermatologists as the most effective anti-aging substance that you can put on your skin.
-There is overwhelming evidence that UVA and UVB rays (and to a lesser extent, perhaps other spectrums like visible and infrared as well) that cause DNA damage to the skin which contributes to premature aging and increases the risk of various skin conditions including skin cancer.
+Sun protection is accepted among the vast majority of dermatologists as the most effective anti-aging substance you can put on your skin.
+There is overwhelming evidence that UVA and UVB rays (and to a lesser extent, perhaps other spectrums like visible and infrared) that cause DNA damage to the skin, which contributes to premature aging and increases the risk of various skin conditions, including skin cancer.

 “I have dark skin; I don’t need to worry about sunscreen”

 Verdict: Not true.
-Having dark skin *will* protect you to some degree from sunburns and premature wrinkles, and reduce the risk of skin cancer.
-However, darker skin is actually more susceptible to other sun exposure related problems like post-inflammatory hyperpigmentation or melasma.
+Having dark skin *will* protect you to some degree from sunburns and premature wrinkles and reduce the risk of skin cancer.
+However, darker skin is more susceptible to other sun exposure-related problems like post-inflammatory hyperpigmentation or melasma.
 Sun protection is important for everyone.

 “The higher the SPF, the better the protection”

 Verdict: Partially true.
 SPF or sun protection factor is a measurement of the amount of protection from UVB rays that the sunscreen offers.
-There are two important caveats to remember - First, it provides no information about protection from UVA light, the spectrum that causes skin aging and is present all year.
-Second, SPF doesn’t scale up - SPF 15 offers 94%, SPF 30 offers 97%.
+There are two important caveats to remember – First, it provides no information about protection from UVA light, the spectrum that causes skin aging, and is present all year.
+Second, SPF doesn’t scale up – SPF 15 offers 94%, SPF 30 provides 97%.
 Beyond SPF 30, the same pattern of diminishing returns continues.
-For a more in depth explanation of SPF, read this article.
+For a more in-depth explanation of SPF, read this article.

 “I don’t need sunscreen on a cloudy day”

 Verdict: Not true.
-There are two primary sources of light that we are concerned about: UVA and UVB1.
-Although a good percentage of UVB light is blocked by clouds, UVA light passes through clouds and windows, and is present throughout all seasons.
-UVA light does not cause sunburns, but it is responsible for premature skin aging (wrinkles/fine lines), as well as increasing risk of skin cancers.
+There are two primary sources of light that we are concerned about: UVA and UVB.1 Although clouds block a good percentage of UVB light, UVA light passes through clouds and windows and is present throughout all seasons.
+UVA light does not cause sunburns, but it is responsible for premature skin aging (wrinkles/fine lines) and increased risk of skin cancers.

 We all know that cosmetic products often straddle the fine line between good science and good marketing.
-Even the most frugal and least vain among us are still prone to marketing, and spend some amount of money on cosmetic products.
+Even the most frugal and least vain among us are still prone to marketing and spend some money on cosmetic products.
 Nothing wrong with some splurging, but it’s important to use common sense when it comes to expectations in cosmetics.

 “Expensive cosmetic brands make better products”

 Verdict: Sometimes.
 We have an article about this very topic.
-In most cases the correlation between product price and product quality is relatively weak as the active ingredients is only a small proportion of the manufacturer’s costs.
-A large percentage of what you pay for in a luxury brand is the marketing.
-Most of the high end brands are owned by a larger parent company that owns both a “budget brand” and a “luxury brand” using similar ingredients.
+In most cases, the correlation between product price and product quality is relatively poor as the active ingredients are only a small proportion of the manufacturer’s costs.
+A large percentage of what you pay for in a luxury brand is marketing.
+Most high-end brands are owned by a larger parent company that owns both a “budget brand” and a “luxury brand” using similar ingredients.

 “Botox in a bottle”